pourmalek/Canada-Burden-of-Disease/README.md

-Canada Burden of Disease 1990-2019.
+Worrisome health trends in Canada 1990-2019: An analysis for the Global Burden of Disease Study.
 Jacek A. Kopec, Farshad Pourmalek, et al.

 **********************